thedevyansh/groowe/README.md

 ### Playlists

-A playlist is a collection of songs.Songs are played through playlists created by users.
+A playlist is a collection of songs.
+Songs are played through playlists created by users.
 Users can freely add or remove songs from their playlists and rearrange the order of their songs.
-Playlists help facilitate the queue system of Temporal.DJ.
+Playlists help facilitate the queue mechanism of Temporal.DJ.

 !['Playlists'](snapshots/playlists.png)